lixali/Continual_Pretraining_for_Recommendation_System2/README.md

 ```

-- `ckpt=40000` denotes our gradient accumulation step is 4.
-- `method=random` is the random data selection.
-You can replace it with `mates` for MATES after the first 10k steps.

 ### 3.2 Synthetic In-doamain Data Generation

 After the first 10k steps, we can start the MATES data selection process every 10k steps.
 One data selection process consists of four steps: